Two-day Masterclass by Fintelekt and the Asian Bankers Association

 Designing a 3-Year Roadmap for Financial Crime Compliance Transformation

-- Identify strategic priorities
+- Identifying strategic priorities.

-- Capability, tech, and people roadmap
+- Capability, tech, and people roadmap.

-- Strategic action plan for the Board
+- Strategic action plan for the Board.

 Registration